allysonpark/allysonpark.github.io/about.md

 # Who am I?

-I'm a current junior at UC Berkeley majoring in Electrical Engineering and Computer Science.
-I'm passionate about using my skills to have positive impact on both my local communities and on a larger scale.
-When I'm not busy doing school projects, teaching classes, or doing research, you can probably find me crafting or performing!
+I'm a develop at HP!
 I like to stretch my brain and stay well rounded.

 ## Resume
-Heres a link to my most updated [CV](CV_website.pdf) as of September 2020.
+Heres a link to my most updated [CV](allyson_park_CV_5.24.24.pdf) as of May 2024.
 Happy reading!

 ## Values